0xKushwaha/hackme/README.md

 Also includes **Red Mode**: a live debate tournament where 20 real AI researcher personas (Andrej Karpathy, Geoffrey Hinton, Yann LeCun, etc.) argue over your dataset and synthesize a verdict.

+---

+## Floe Integration

+> **This project integrates [Floe](https://floe-labs.gitbook.io/docs) — the agentic credit layer on Base.**
+>
-> **New: Floe Integration** — Agents can now borrow USDC on-chain to pay for external APIs automatically, with no wallet management inside your code.
-See [Floe Mode](#floe-mode--agentic-credit-on-base) below.
+> Agents borrow USDC automatically against WETH/cbBTC collateral to pay for x402 APIs.
+No wallet logic inside the agents.
+No per-call setup.
+Just add `--use-floe` and the pipeline handles the rest.
+>
+> Built using the official [`floe-agentkit-actions`](https://pypi.org/project/floe-agentkit-actions/) Python SDK, wrapped as LangChain tools and wired into the full multi-agent orchestrator.
+>
+> See full setup and usage: [Floe Mode section](#floe-mode--agentic-credit-on-base)

 ---